CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 7.2.=[G/Z/ol-a/s11]

-7.3.0.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} to amend the list in Annex III by removing high-{_risk} {_AI_systems} where both of the following conditions are fulfilled:
+7.3.0.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} to amend the list in Annex {Annex.III.Xnum} by removing high-{_risk} {_AI_systems} where both of the following conditions are fulfilled:

 7.3.1.sec=the high-{_risk} {_AI_system} concerned no longer poses any significant {_risks} to fundamental rights, health or safety, taking into account the criteria listed in paragraph 2;